QuocLe2308/FTCS_FE/README.md

-# Freight Truck Connectivity System – Backend
+# Freight Truck Connectivity System – Frontend

-This is the backend service for the Freight Truck Connectivity System.
-It provides RESTful APIs for managing users, trucks, and delivery activities, built with Spring Boot and SQL Server.
+This is the frontend client for the Freight Truck Connectivity System, built with React.js.
+It communicates with the backend via RESTful APIs and provides a responsive, easy-to-use UI for logistics management.

 ---

-## 🔧 Technologies Used
+## 💻 Technologies Used

-- Java, Spring Boot, Spring Data JPA, Spring Security
+- React.js
-- SQL Server
+- React Query
-- RESTful APIs, JWT for authentication
+- React Router
-- JUnit for unit testing
+- Axios
-- Maven, Git
+- Git